qverron/probe_design/README.md

 - Get the genomic coordinates of the regions of interest

-- Get the reference genome.
-Commonly used reference genomes are already present in Probe_design/ref/ (see below).
-For other genomes, Pipeline/get_ref_genome.sh can be used but requires manual set-up.
+- Get the reference genome

 ### RNA: